Top Sights for 3 days in the Cradle of the Renaissance

 Continue along Via Calzaiuoli and arrive in Piazza del Duomo.
 Grab a gelato to enjoy along the way.
 I recommend one from Grom or Festival del Gelato or Perche no?.
 See a list of other great gelato places in Florence.

-In Piazza del Duomo, you can visit the cathedral* and baptistery * (beautiful!).
-The cathedral is free, while the baptistery is 15 euro (you can buy a single pass for all of the monuments in Piazza del Duomo valid 48 hours on its own) and really worth it!
-If you have the energy, climb up the bell tower or all of the way up the dome* ;-)
+In Piazza del Duomo, you can visit the cathedral (also called Duomo) * and the baptistery * (it is gorgeous inside!).
+The cathedral is free, while the baptistery is 15 euro (you can buy a single pass for all of the monuments in Piazza del Duomo valid 48 hours on its own, you don't need the Firenze Card) and really worth it!
+If you have the energy, climb up the bell tower or all of the way up the dome* ... or both! ;-) If you want to climb the dome or bell tower, than do that before lunch, visit the cathedral and baptistery after lunch... no climbing on a full belly!

-Grab LUNCH in the area, you want to stay nearby to head back toward Piazza della Signoria in the afternoon.
+Grab LUNCH in the area since you want to stay nearby to head back toward Piazza della Signoria in the afternoon.

 In the afternoon, dedicate 2-3 hours to